 Hope is a belief that what we do might matter, an understanding that the future is not yet written.
 It’s an informed, astute open-mindedness about what can happen and what role we might play in it.
 Hope looks forward but draws its energies from the past, from knowing histories, including our victories, and their complexities and imperfections.
 It means not fetishizing the perfect that is the enemy of the good, not snatching defeat from the jaws of victory, not assuming you know what will happen when the future is unwritten, and part of what happens is up to us.”

 In our near-sighted age, it’s difficult to magnify the telescope of our perspective and clearly see into the distance.
 Big businesses pollute our skies and poison our oceans because they consider short-term profit rather than long-term environmental consequences.
-Wall Street bankers exploit others to afford the excesses of a lavish lifestyle: extravagant parties, flashy Ferraris, luxurious multi-million dollar penthouses— they think nothing of how their reckless decisions will affect the economy down the road.
+Wall Street bankers exploit others to afford the excesses of a lavish lifestyle: extravagant parties, flashy Ferraris, luxurious multi-million dollar penthouses— they think nothing of how their reckless decisions will later affect the economy.
 But our choices in the present— from the most significant to the smallest, most seemingly inconsequential— will be felt for years to come.
 A flap of a butterfly’s wings can set off a tsunami halfway across the world.

-History belongs not just to monumental events and larger-than-life public personas but to commonplace moments and ordinary people.
+History belongs not just to monumental events and larger-than-life personalities but to commonplace moments and ordinary people.
 As Leo Tolstoy once said, history is shaped by “an infinitely large number of infinitesimally small actions.”
 The lyrical Ms. Solnit agrees: the little things we do today can reverberate for centuries.
 Even when a political campaign or social movement appears to be a “failure” from the limited perspective of our particular moment in history, it may be a triumph in the grander scheme of things.
 For example, though British suffragettes didn’t win the right to vote until 1928, their early activism would go on to inspire Gandhi who, of course, would go on to inspire Martin Luther King.
 His philosophy of non-violence would later influence activists in South Africa and protestors in the Arab Spring: